Illinois General Assembly - Full Text of HB5324

 10make a report in writing to the Governor and the General

-12deciding cases and otherwise.
-Each panel's report shall
+13otherwise.
+Each panel's report shall include:

 14 (1) the number of unfair labor practice charges filed